UnsayingCheetah/vMenu/README.md

 If i missed anyone, sorry for being stupid!, just let me know and ill add you.

 --------
+All I have done is added the most recent Updates Weapons & Vehicles "(2699) (MPSUM2) (The Criminal Enterprise DLC)"

 # vMenu
 vMenu is server sided menu for FiveM servers, including full\* permission support.